danzin/image-app/README.md

 - **Planned Enhancements:**
   - **Redis:** Expanding Redis coverage for the app.
   - **Further frontend polishing:** Backend has been my primary focus so far.
 The frontend UI, performance and E2E coverege will be enhanced in later commits.
+  - **Decoupling:** Planning on decoupling functionality from the monolith into microservices

 ## API Endpoints